 Causes of Migraine Aura

 Migraine auras are believed to be caused primarily by the cortical spreading depression (CSD).
 Neuroimaging studies shows evidence that CSD leads to a decrease in blood supply to certain areas in the brain.
 Interestingly, where the decreased blood supply occurs, often symptoms arise.
-For example, a decrease in blood supply in the visual processing area of the brain corresponds with visual aura symptoms including shimmering patches or curves, stars or blind spots etc.
+For example, a decrease in blood supply in the visual processing area of the brain may correspond with visual aura symptoms including shimmering patches or curves, stars or blind spots etc.

 During an aura blood supply to areas of the brain are interrupted.
 Depending on which part of the brain is not getting enough blood determines what symptoms are experienced.
 This accounts for the wide and varied range of symptoms.
 It also accounts for variances that may be experienced within the same individual on different occasions.

-Some migraineurs complain of aura symptoms which transform and persist in between attacks.
+Some people complain of aura symptoms which transform and persist in between attacks.
 For example permanent light sensitivity or aura.
 When blood stops moving, the brain cannot get the oxygen and food it needs and brain cells in the area begin to die.
 Cells within the brain can die within a few minutes to a few hours depending on the severity of blood supply restriction.

 The Most Dangerous Aspect Of Migraine Is Aura